ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 ## Step 6.
 Exporting logs
 {: #manage_eu_acc_step6}

-In an {{site.data.keyword.at_full_notm}} instance, you can manage the export feature.
-If the feature is enabled, users can export data.
+In an {{site.data.keyword.at_full_notm}} instance, you can configure and control whether users can export data.
+[Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export_config).

 Users can export data through the LogDNA web UI or by using the *Export* LogDNA API: